-Use the Ofqual Qualification Number (QN) when you're looking for information on qualification eligibility for public funding.
+NIEFQAN - Approval of qualifications by the Department of Education in Northern Ireland Use the Ofqual Qualification Number (QN) when you're looking for information on qualification eligibility for public funding.

-If you have any queries about funding for these qualifications email us at funding@ocr.org.uk.
+If you have any queries about funding for this qualification email us at funding@ocr.org.uk.